 In this blog, let’s look at how you can install Pfsense firewalls on your gns3 software.

-We will install Pfsense on a remote server, which gives good performance and easy to manage.
+We will install Pfsense on a remote server, which gives good performance and is easy to manage.
 I have covered in detail how I have set up my GNS3 here.

 Below is the lab topology that we are going to build.